-To help you save more and tackle your debt, CNBC rounded up six things to give up starting today.
+To help you save more and tackle your debt, CNBC Make It rounded up five habits to give up starting today.

 Get in the habit of making payments in full.
 The easiest way to do that is to make it automatic.
 Simply arrange to transfer the full amount of money you owe from your checking account to your credit card company every month.